COVID-19 Vaccine Frequently Asked Questions

 - Does my child under 18 need a COVID-19 vaccine prescription?

 No. OhioHealth is a recognized healthcare provider, so no prescription is needed at our COVID-19 vaccine clinics.

 - What is the process for receiving the vaccine?

 Walk-ins are accepted at several OhioHealth COVID-19 vaccine clinics during designated hours.
-Patients with an OhioHealth MyChart account can schedule online.
+Patients with an OhioHealth MyChart account can schedule online (for their initial vaccination only).
 Your OhioHealth Physician Group primary care provider can also schedule your appointment, and many offer the vaccine at office visits.
 Vaccine recipients younger than 18 must be accompanied by a parent or legal guardian.

 - Where can I go to get the vaccine?